Keeping You & Telluride's Wildlife Safe

 - Always keep your polycart (trash can) locked.

 - Bag trash tightly to contain odors.

 - Keep barbecue grills clean.

 - Lock downstairs doors and windows.

 If bears do not forage successfully in town, they will then move on to areas that provide them with the food they need to hibernate through the winter.
-In 2004, several houses were “broken into” by bears looking for food.
+Houses have been “broken into” by bears looking for food.
 Imagine the unpleasant surprise of coming home to a bear eating ice cream out of your freezer and the mess they created to locate the tastiest items!

 Keeping the town clean also serves to minimize skunks and rodents who thrive near humans because of our messy ways.

 Our bears are becoming more aggressive as they become more successful in finding food in town.
 Please do your part to keep them away from harm!
 The Marshal’s Department issues tickets for unlocked polycarts and dumpsters ($250 for the first offense; $500 for the second offense; a court summons and a $1,000 fine for the third or consecutive offenses).

 Managing beavers in Telluride requires keeping an eye on dams that back up waters from the San Miguel River and keeping stout wire around favorite trees.
 It is the job of beavers to graze on willows, aspen and cottonwoods.
 They often graze quite heavily on these trees for food and to keep their front teeth filed down to a reasonable length.
 This does not kill the trees or willows, which thrive on pruning, but it certainly changes their appearance - where once there was a tree, there now is a shrub that doesn’t have the same landscape appeal!